 Fresh and full of bright citrus, ceviche is the perfect dish for a hot summer evening, when no one wants to turn on the stove — it cooks itself in lime juice.
-Here’s our foolproof how-to for making a party-worthy, well-nigh addictive ceviche with confidence.
+Here’s our foolproof how-to for making a party-worthy, well-nigh irresistible ceviche with confidence.
 Our serving suggestion?
-Pair it with ice cold Coronas!
+Pair it with ice-cold Coronas!

 - Place shrimp in a glass bowl and add lime juice until the shrimp is completely covered.

 - Cover the bowl and refrigerate for 2 to 4 hours.
 Tip: when the shrimp are pink and slightly opaque, they’re ready to eat.

 - While the shrimp are refrigerating, prep the cucumber, red onion, serrano peppers, half a cup of the cilantro, and orange juice.
 Tip: wear gloves while seeding and chopping the serrano — otherwise your hands will burn for hours!